PaoloDizon/ENGR423-Finals/README.md

  2. Additionally, students should build a simple Graphical User Interface (GUI) for the operation of this mission using TKinter and Python.

- NOTE: I could not figure out the fourth part of Q1 before the deadline :(
+ NOTE: I could not figure out the geofencing or the google maps part before the deadline.